Skellington-Closet/slack-mock/README.md

 The `events` object mocks sending payloads from the Slack Events API to your Slack App.

 - `send`: `function(targetUrl, body)` Sends an HTTP request from the Events API to your Slack App target URL.
-The body will include a `response_url` parameter.
 Returns an immediately resolved Promise for easy chaining.

 - `reset`: `function()` Empties the `events.calls` array.

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Events API POST.
-This includes both responses to the original Events API request and requests to the `response_url`.
   - `url` The url of the call that was intercepted.
   - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
   - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request.

 ---